 Video game pioneer, Sega, originally tapped Michael Jackson to contribute music to their flagship Sonic The Hedgehog franchise.
-Jackson’s involvement has been shrouded in mystery with fans believing Michael’s song, Who Is It served as the inspiration for Sonic’s Ice Cap level.
-The singer’s pending legal woes caused Michael to step back from the project but his musical director, Brad Buxer, remained on the gig.
+Jackson’s involvement has been shrouded in mystery with some fans believing Michael’s song Who Is It served as the inspiration for Sonic’s Ice Cap level, while others attributed the inspiration to Smooth Criminal.
+The singer’s pending legal woes and conflicting opinions regarding the sound chip in the game system caused Michael to step back from the project but his musical director, Brad Buxer, remained on the gig.
 Over a decade earlier Buxer was part of the popular New Wave outfit, The Jetzons.

 Sonic The Hedgehog now celebrates its 20th anniversary.
 A re-mastered version launched as an app for both Android and iOS earlier this month.
 It will also roll out as a new animated series slated for Fall 2014.
 The Complete Jetzons is available at digital e-railers worldwide.